codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uri.rst

 Query
 -----

-The query variables can be manipulated through the class using simple string representations.
+The query data can be manipulated through the class using simple string representations.

 Getting/Setting Query
 ^^^^^^^^^^^^^^^^^^^^^